natasaignjatovic05/group-5-imdb-labmt-project/README.md

 ### Happiness scoring

 We used the cleaned labMT lexicon to assign happiness scores to words appearing in each IMDb review.
 For every review, we tokenized the text, matched tokens against the lexicon, counted the number of matched words, and calculated the mean happiness score across all matched tokens.
 Tokens not present in the lexicon were treated as out of vocabulary and were excluded from the score.

-## Research Question

-Do short and long IMDb reviews differ in lexicon based happiness, and does it contradict our hypothesis that longer reviews are associated with a higher overall happiness score?

 ## AI Use Disclosure